How did World Vision respond to the Haiti earthquake?

 One year on, as emergency supplies were still being distributed, World Vision launched transitional shelter projects for thousands of families.
-Staff responded around the nation to a cholera outbreak and also assisted communities prepare for hurricane season.
+Staff responded around the nation to a cholera outbreak and also assisted communities to prepare for hurricane season.

-- 7,700 children were cared for in 30 camp-based play and educational centres, and more than 1,000 children were reunited with their families
+- 7,700 children were cared for in 30 camp-based play and educational centres, and more than 1,000 children were reunited with their families;

 - 600,000 people were provided with essential household supplies, such as tarps, blankets, mosquito nets and flashlights.

-World Vision Australia launched an appeal to provide assistance with relief efforts in Haiti and the generosity of Australians let World Vision contribute to ‘building back better’ in Port-au-Prince and surrounds.
+World Vision Australia launched an appeal to provide assistance with relief efforts in Haiti and the generosity of Australians let World Vision contribute to "building back better" in Port-au-Prince and surrounds.
 We are no longer calling for public donations for Haiti, but our Disaster Ready fund helps us to prepare for similar emergencies wherever they may strike.